wandyezj/wandyezj.github.io/docs/_posts/2022-01-08-cooking-principles.md

 - Follow a recipe the first time and then modify.
 - Use simple recipes so there is less chance of messing up a step.
 - Use forgiving recipes so if you forgot an ingredient it can be added in or if you mess up a step you can recover, or if you cook a little over it is fine.
+- Use the same units (teaspoons, tablespoons, cups, grams) for all measurements.
+- For convenience convert grams to cups, teaspoons, and tablespoons, it

 ## Ingredients